RimWorld-CCL-Reborn/4M-Mehni-s-Misc-Modifications/README.md

 - Remove the 6 second cooldown for uploading a mod.
 - [XND] Devmode spawn tweaks.
 Pick the stuff and quality for the item you wish to spawn.
-- Remove the 999 messages limit.
-Because sometimes you want to get spammed.
+- ~~Remove the 999 messages limit.
+Because sometimes you want to get spammed.~~ (Removed in 1.3 version)

 All settings that influence gameplay are optional and can be configured or turned off.
 More options are planned, leave me a comment with your ideas.
 I prioritise by popular and easy-to-do ;-)